 ACCOUNTABILITY INTERNATIONAL LEADERSHIP AWARD

-As a watchdog ourselves, our mission is to amplify the diverse voices of marginalised communities, by ensuring that the voices of the community lead all our work, and as such we are interested in identifying and amplifying the voices and actions of those leaders who are accountable to the most marginalised through this award.
+As a watchdog ourselves, our mission is to amplify the diverse voices of marginalised communities, by ensuring that the voices of the community lead all our work, and as such we are interested in identifying and amplifying the voices and actions of those leaders who are accountable to the most marginalised.

 We hope to contribute to the visibility of accountable leadership.
-We wish to showcase and demonstrate that accountable leadership is possible, and to provide examples to the public for them to learn from and follow.
+We wish to showcase and demonstrate that accountable leadership is possible, and to provide examples for others to learn from and follow.

-The award aims to recognise not only people and organisations who work on accountability, but who they themselves work in an accountable manner.
-We are looking for true accountability ambassadors who work on increasing accountability and who embody accountability themselves, in the way they work..
+The award aims to recognise people and organisations who work on accountability, and who work in an accountable manner.
+We are looking for true accountability ambassadors who work on increasing accountability and who embody accountability themselves.

 - Nominations will be reviewed for the quality and impact of the candidate's service contributions.